All posts

 Is Delaware worth it for a non-resident single-member LLC?

 Delaware dominates US entity formation because of the Court of Chancery, a specialized business court with 230+ years of corporate case law.
-This matters for C-Corps with multiple shareholders, boards of directors, and potential governance disputes.
+Over 1.9 million legal entities are registered there (Delaware Division of Corporations), including more than 66% of Fortune 500 companies.
+That matters for C-Corps with multiple shareholders, boards of directors, and governance disputes.

 • Multi-shareholder entities with foreseeable governance disputes